shanep-web/shanep-web.github.io/_lessons/lesson01.md

 the fundamentals that are used to build everything else.
 If you understand the fundamentals you can learn any framework that you may need.

-## Task 1 - Review and explore
+## Task 1 - Review and Explore

-For this task all you need to do is explore the site.
+For this task, all you need to do is explore the site.
 Click through all the links and see if you can find anything that is missing or broken!
 You can get extra credit for any typo you find on the course website.
 Read all the class policies to make sure you are familiar with what is expected of you during the semester.

 ## Task 2 - Textbook

-We will be using an online textbook for this class, the textbook has integrated homework that you will need to complete each week.
+We will be using an online textbook for this class.
+The textbook has integrated homework that you will need to complete each week.
 Sign up for the [textbook]({{site.data.semester-info.textbook}}) so you can get started on the first homework.